Physical Therapy for Parkinson’s Disease

 As a reminder, hold each post-run stretch for around half a minute and repeat it once or twice on each leg.

-1. Lying hamstring stretch
+1. Lying Hamstring Stretch

 • Lie on the floor and keep your upper body relaxed and both legs straight as you pull one leg towards you.